-Trump Slams Fox News’ Legal Analyst Andrew Napolitano
+Trump Slams Fox News’ Legal Analyst, Andrew Napolitano

 Trump usually doesn’t shy away from praising Fox News personalities, and often live-tweets the network’s coverage.
 The president is also known to be an avid watcher of the conservative cable channel.
 However, his criticism of Andrew Napolitano perhaps comes as no surprise given that Napolitano’s conclusions about the Mueller report greatly differ from what is the prevailing sentiment at Fox News.

-As Yahoo News reported, in a recent op-ed Napolitano argued that Trump had obstructed justice, pointing out that Mueller’s report shows that the president had instructed some of his aides and advisers to tamper with the investigation.
-This, according to Andrew Napolitano, qualifies as obstruction of justice, and Mueller should have charged the president with the crime.
+As Yahoo News reported, in a recent op-ed, Napolitano argued that Trump had obstructed justice, pointing out that Mueller’s report shows that the president had instructed some of his aides and advisers to tamper with the investigation.
+This, according to Napolitano, qualifies as obstruction of justice, and Mueller should have charged the president with the crime.

 Donald Trump has no “moral defense,” according to the legal analyst, and “ordering obstruction to save himself from the consequences of his own behavior is unlawful, defenseless and condemnable.”